 FACTOIDS & TRIVIA

-GUILD X-170 MINI MANHATTAN (1990)
+GUILD X-170 MANHATTAN (1991)

-1-piece maple top and back, laminated flame maple sides; double bound top,
+flame maple sides; double bound

-Finish: Natural, polyurethane lacquer
+Finish: Natural, nitrocellulose

 Neck: 3-piece maple/mahogany, set-in; black plastic headstock overlay with pearloid logo and Chesterfield inlay

-Fingerboard: Rosewood, bound; pearloid block markers
+Fingerboard: Indian rosewood, bound; pearloid block markers

 Number of Frets: 20

-Pickguard: Black/white/black laminated plastic
+Pickguard: 5-ply black/white laminated plastic

-Bridge: Compensated rosewood on rosewood base with Guild harp tailpiece (gold)
+Bridge: Compensated rosewood on rosewood base with Guild harp tailpiece, gold

-Nut: Plastic
+Nut: Micarta

-Tuners: Grover Rotomatic, sealed, gold
+Tuners: Grover Rotomatic, gold

 Pickups: Two, Guild HB-1 humbucking with adjustable pole pieces, gold